GoogleContainerTools/base-images-docker/README.md

 Contribution Guidelines
 =========================
-For details on how to contribute to this image, see our [contribution guidelines](CONTRIB.md).
+For details on how to contribute to this repo, see our [contribution guidelines](CONTRIB.md).